entiendoNull/expo-modules-london-2025-workshop/module-1.md

 #### 3 Create new Expo Module

-When prompted the name I’ll be using `expo-audio-route`, and then just go ahead and accept the suggestions for the following prompts.
+When prompted the name I’ll be using is `expo-audio-route`, and then I'll just go ahead and accept the suggestions for the subsequent prompts.

-The `--local` flag creates a module that lives inside your project rather than a standalone package that could be published to npm.
-It’s perfect when you just need some custom native functionality for a specific app.
+The `--local` flag creates a module that lives inside your project, instead of a standalone package that could be published to npm.
+It’s perfect when you just need custom native functionality for a specific app.

 ```
 npx create-expo-module@latest --local